 During the flushing process, water in the mains may become discolored for a short period of time.
 The discoloration is due to mineral deposits being dislodged during the flushing process.
 The discolored water does not cause any adverse health effects; however, it may taste different due to the increased minerals.
 If you notice that your water is discolored, run the COLD water tap nearest to your water meter for a short period of time until the water runs clear.

-Spring 2021 Flushing: Crews are expected to begin flushing during the week of May 10.
-Daily information on where they are flushing throughout the city will be posted here when they begin.
+Fall 2021 Flushing: Crews have begun flushing during the week of October 11.
+Daily information on where they are flushing throughout the city will be posted here.

 Wednesday, Oct.
 13: Crews will be flushing today on Dean Ave.

 Tuesday, Oct.
 12: Crews will be flushing today on Gordon Ave. from St. Teresa Terrace to Dean Ave.

 Monday, Oct.
 11: Crews will be flushing today on Nichols Rd.